JetBrains/teamcity-documentation/topics/command-line.md

 <td>

-_The option is available if "Executable with parameters" is selected in the __Run__ dropdown._ Specify the executable file of the build runner
+_The option is available if "Executable with parameters" is selected in the __Run__ dropdown._

+Specify the path to an executable to be started.

 </td></tr><tr>